ultralytics/ultralytics/docs/en/datasets/detect/medical-pills.md

 ## FAQ

-### What is the structure of the medicinal pill dataset?
+### What is the structure of the medical-pills dataset?

 The dataset includes 92 images for training and 23 images for validation.
 Each image is annotated with the class `pill`, enabling effective training and evaluation of models.

-### How can I train a YOLO11 model on the medicinal pill dataset?
+### How can I train a YOLO11 model on the medical-pills dataset?

 You can train a YOLO11 model for 100 epochs with an image size of 640px using the Python or CLI methods provided.
 Refer to the [Training Example](#usage) section for detailed instructions.

-### What are the benefits of using the medicinal pill dataset in AI projects?
+### What are the benefits of using the medical-pills dataset in AI projects?

 The dataset enables automation in pill detection, contributing to counterfeit prevention, quality assurance, and pharmaceutical process optimization.

-### How do I perform inference on the medicinal pill dataset?
+### How do I perform inference on the medical-pills dataset?

 Inference can be done using Python or CLI methods with a fine-tuned YOLO11 model.
 Refer to the [Inference Example](#usage) section for code snippets.

-### Where can I find the YAML configuration file for the medicinal pill dataset?
+### Where can I find the YAML configuration file for the medical-pills dataset?

-The YAML file is available at [medicinal-pill.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/medicinal-pill.yaml), containing dataset paths, classes, and additional configuration details.
+The YAML file is available at [medical-pills.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/medical-pills.yaml), containing dataset paths, classes, and additional configuration details.